 When a sweet connection matters so much.

-I was doing a photo shoot with a photographer for an article I’d been interviewed for at the Hell’s Kitchen Community Composting site where I volunteer.
+I was doing a photo shoot for an article on ecological remedies I’d been interviewed for at the Hell’s Kitchen Community Composting site where I volunteer.
 The food scrap collection bins are in the neighborhood’s playground.

-Suddenly, as I moved to another spot, in a flash, BAM I went down – face planted – well actually, I broke my fall with the palms of my hands.
+As the photographer was taking shots of me depositing garden waste and food scraps into the bins at the site for the story*, suddenly as I moved to another location, in a flash, BAM I went down – face planted – well actually, I broke my fall with the palms of my hands.
 Ouch.

 In milliseconds, two young men (early twenties) were peeling me up from the ground.
 In that split instance, one of them stepped in front of me and placed his hands along both sides of my face and looked directly into my eyes to be certain that I was alright.